statsmodels/statsmodels/docs/source/api.rst

   using ``import statsmodels.api as sm``.
 * ``statsmodels.tsa.api``: Time-series models and methods.
 Canonically imported using ``import statsmodels.tsa.api as tsa``.
+* ``statsmodels.formula.api``: A convenience interface for specifying models using formula strings and DataFrames.
+This API directly exposes the ``from_formula`` class method of models that support the formula API.
+Canonically imported using ``import statsmodels.formula.api as smf``

 The API focuses on models and the most frequently used statistical test, and tools.
 `Import Paths and Structure`_ explains the design of the two API modules and how